Troubleshooting Queries

 Retrieval Method

-The query optimizer will attempt to retrieve the requested data items as efficiently as possible, which generally will be by using one or more of the available indexes.
-The retrieval method shows the approach decided upon by the optimizer — see Table 1.
+The query optimizer attempts to retrieve the requested data items as efficiently as possible, which generally involves using 1 or more of the available indexes.
+The retrieval method shows the approach chosen by the optimizer — see Table 1.

 Search |